CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 # 03: Configuring F5 Advanced Web Application firewall

-## Overview

   In this task, you will configure the F5 Advanced Web Application firewall hosted on Azure to publish IIS-based websites.

 ## Task 1: Access the Webserver